jakob-zapanta/jakob-zapanta.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello hello!
 My name is Jakob, and I am a sophmore mechanical engineering student at Tufts University.

 I'm also pursuing a minor in astrophysics.

+Outside of my classes, I'm an active member of the Tufts Robotics Club, in multiple ways: I'm the organization's treasurer, responsible for managing all things budget and spending related.
+But that doesn't mean I'm not a roboticist too!
+Last fall, I was on a team building a 3lb combat robot, and in the spring, we took that bot to compete at the National Havoc Robotics League in Norwalk, CT!
 In my free time I like to run, read, and gaze up at the stars.
+I'm also a barista at The Sink, our student-run coffee shop on campus!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.